Sodel-the-Vociferous/baremetal-lisp/README.md

 in C. It's a bit of a tangly mess.

-Compared to the other stuff I've been digging up lately, this is a much more recent project.
+Compared to the other stuff I've been digging up lately, this is a comparatively recent project.
 I stopped working on it after January of 2010 (though, 2010 still feels ancient to me.)
+I've come a long way since then, but this program fills me with mellow nostalgia.

 ### Building and Running It